+The Psychiatric Genetics Laboratory is located on the first-floor of the Medical Education Building.
 The laboratory is headed by Rob Philibert M.D.
-Ph.D., an Associate Professor of Psychiatry and a member of both the Neuroscience and Genetics Program.
+Ph.D., a Professor of Psychiatry, a member of both the Neuroscience and Genetics Program, and adjunct faculty member of the Department of Biomedical Engineering.
 The laboratory personnel are an eclectic mix of full-time research assistants, graduate students, database managers and work-study students.